fweber144/shinybrms/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
-The local check also gave no NOTEs and no INFOs.
-However, the 'win-builder' and the 'macOS builder' checks gave 1 NOTE and 1 INFO:
+There were no ERRORs, WARNINGs, or NOTEs.
+The local check also gave no INFOs.
+However, the 'win-builder' gave 2 INFOs and the 'macOS builder' check gave 1 INFO.
+For 'win-builder', the INFOs were:

 * checking CRAN incoming feasibility ...
-NOTE
+INFO
-    Maintainer: 'Frank Weber <fweber144 [at] protonmail.com>'
+    Maintainer: 'Frank Weber <fweber144 [ at ] protonmail.com>'

     Suggests or Enhances not in mainstream repositories: cmdstanr
     Availability using Additional_repositories specification:
       cmdstanr   yes   https://stan-dev.r-universe.dev/

+* checking package dependencies ...
+INFO
+    Package suggested but not available for checking: 'cmdstanr'

+For 'macOS builder', the INFO was:

 * checking package dependencies ...
 INFO
     Package suggested but not available for checking: 'cmdstanr'